8fold/sass-loom/README.md

 - The market in general seems kind of settled; many UI libraries that were "up and coming" now seem to have gone stail - if we don't want to use it, it's really not worth making a product out of it *and* depending on someone else to be around in the next 2 or 3 years is touch or go: Semantic UI, Scut,
 - Utility classes as anything beyond a means to a new means.
 - Configuration (subtractive) over extension/convention (additive): TailWindCSS, BootStrap, Foundation
-- Without customization sites risk looking and feeling the same; saw this particularly around 2015 as rapid prototyping was done a lot using Bootstrap.
+- Without customization sites risk looking and feeling the same; saw this particularly around 2015 as rapid prototyping was done a lot using Bootstrap, for example - not we may be experiencing a new problem as many seem to be open sourcing their design systems: Google Material Design, US Web Design System,